apirrone/FramesViewer/README.md

 ```

-Once `fv.start()` is called, the viewer will run in a separate thread.
+Once `fv.start()` is called, the viewer runs in a separate thread.

-You can then dynamically call `fv.pushFrame(...)` to add add or update frames.
+You can then dynamically call `fv.pushFrame(...)` to add, update or remove frames.